Academic Support Services

 University Computing (UC) supports a diverse computing environment consisting of Windows servers, Windows desktops and laptops, PCs and compatibles, Unix, and Apple computers.
 Various computer facilities and technology classrooms exist on each of WestConn’s campuses.

-The computer centers, located in the Westside Classroom Building, room 117, and at Midtown on the first floor of the Haas Library, offer 40 to 66 desktop computers in each facility.
-The Midtown Computer Center also has two Macintosh machines.
-These facilities support a variety of software packages for student convenience including: Microsoft Office, Visual Studio, Netscape and Internet Explorer, Visio and FrontPage.
+The computer centers, located in the Westside Classroom Building, Room 117, the third floor of the Westside Campus Center and at Midtown on the first floor of the Haas Library, offer 28 to 66 desktop computers in each facility.
+Each facility also has at least one Apple Macintosh computer.
+These facilities support a variety of software packages for student convenience including: Microsoft Office, Visual Studio, Firefox and Internet Explorer, Visio and SharePoint Designer.
 These facilities also support specialized software on various machines per academic requirements and are equipped with both black & white and color laser printers in each facility.
-Each computer center is equipped with one or more group workstations and a graphic station which offers QuarkXPress, Photoshop, Illustrator, Acrobat and OmniPage.
-A color scanner is connected to the graphic workstations.
+Each computer center is equipped with one or more group workstations and a graphic station which offers QuarkXPress, Photoshop, Illustrator and Acrobat.
+A color scanner is connected to the graphics workstations.

 The machines in the computer centers are connected to the university’s network, which allows data and applications to be shared and provides access to the various file servers and/or UNIX systems throughout the campus.
 All full-time, part-time and graduate students must have a valid WestConnect Card to use the computer facilities at WestConn.
 These facilities are staffed with student computer center assistants during operational hours, which are posted each semester, intersession and break.
 The computer center assistants’ main responsibility is to monitor the facilities; however, they provide assistance whenever possible.
 Students who need extensive help should visit the Student Technology Training Center.

-To learn more, visit http://www.wcsu.edu/technology and click on “Classroom/Labs.”
+To learn more, visit http://www.wcsu.edu/technology and select “Classroom/Labs” under WestConn IT Essentials.

 The Student Technology Training Center (STTC) is located on the Midtown campus in the Student Center, Room 225.
 This facility provides students with a comfortable environment in which to learn technology.
 The primary goal of the STTC is to improve student life outside the classroom by creating and maintaining an environment in which all students can empower themselves with a practical understanding of current technology.
 This facility provides tutorials, hardware and software, workshops and individualized attention.
 The STTC, funded by the student technology fee, is not designed to be a classroom or lab.
 To this end, the roles and goals of the facility are:

 The staff of the STTC are dedicated to facilitating the technological empowerment of the university’s student body.
 Students who visit the STTC can learn about Microsoft Office products, various graphic design software packages, computer equipment and peripherals, the Internet and Webpage design.
-The facility supports both IBM desktop computers, with CDRW/DVD.
-Apple computers are equipped with a black & white and color laser printer and scanners.
-This facility also supports a variety of software packages for student convenience including: Microsoft Office; Visual Studio; Netscape and Internet Explorer; Visio; FrontPage; specialized software on various machines per academic requirements; graphic design software including: QuarkXPress, Photoshop, Illustrator, Acrobat and OmniPage.
+The facility provides HP desktop computers with CD and DVD burning capabilities.
+Apple computers are equipped with scanners.
+All computers have the ability to print to both black & white and color laser printers.
+This facility also supports a variety of software packages for student convenience including: Microsoft Office; Visual Studio; Firefox, and Internet Explorer; Visio; SharePoint Designer; specialized software on various machines per academic requirements; graphic design software including: QuarkXPress, Photoshop, Illustrator, and Acrobat.

 To learn more, visit the STTC’s Web site at http://www.wcsu.edu/sttc.
 If you have any questions or would like to make an appointment with a staff member, call (203) 837-8715.

-There are three 24-hour labs, open seven days a week and holidays for student convenience.
+There are three 24-hour labs, open seven days a week throughout the year.
 One lab is located in the Westside classroom building, Room 247c.
 The other labs are located on the Midtown campus in the Student Center, Room 214, and in the Science Building, Room 127.
-These facilities support IBM desktops and/or Macintosh desktops and are equipped with at least one black and white laser printer in each facility.
+These facilities support desktops and/or Macintosh desktops and are equipped with at least one black and white laser printer in each facility.
 To gain access to these labs, students must swipe their WestConnect Card through the facility’s card reader.
 The 24-hour labs are not staffed but are monitored and maintained regularly.
 It is the responsibility of each student to use these facilities in accordance with CSU and WestConn’s computer policies.
-These facilities support Microsoft Office, Visual Studio, Netscape and Internet Explorer.
+These facilities the same software as the staffed computer centers.

 All WestConn students are eligible for the following accounts:

-Windows Account –– Students who wish to use any of the computer facilities at WestConn (computer centers, technology classrooms, 24-hour labs, etc.) must obtain a Windows account, which will provide user access to the university’s computers, software and network.
+WestConn (Windows) Account –– Students who wish to use any of the computer facilities at WestConn (computer centers, technology classrooms, 24-hour labs, etc.) or access the wireless network must obtain a WestConn (Windows).
 Registered students can receive a Windows account at any staffed computer center.
 Your WestConnect Card is required.
-To learn more about Windows accounts, visit http://www.wcsu.edu/technology and click on “WestConn Windows Account.”
+To learn more about Windows accounts, visit http://www.wcsu.edu/technology and select “WestConn Windows Account” under WestConn IT Essentials.

 File Share –– University Computing provides students with network file storage where they may save their academic-related documents and data.
 Students automatically receive a file share when their Windows account is created or password is reset.
 When a file share is generated, faculty and other students do not have the ability to read, change or delete files in another person’s file share.
-To learn more about file shares, visit http://www.wcsu.edu/technology and click on “Fileshares.”
+To learn more about file shares, visit http://www.wcsu.edu/technology and select “Fileshares.” under WestConn IT Essentials.

-WestConnduit Account –– WestConnduit is WestConn’s campus portal, which provides access to grades, course schedules, academic history and financial aid information.
+WestConnduit Account –– WestConnduit is WestConn’s campus portal, which provides access to grades, course schedules, academic history and financial aid information and register for classes and make payments.
+To access this information in WestConnduit, select the “Banner (my info and more) tab.

 On WestConnduit, students can register for classes and make payments to the university.
 Additional features include access to Blackboard Vista, WestConn’s online course management system, campus and personal announcements, the campus events calendar and convenient links to other university resources.
 Students also will find a convenient link to the WestConn e-mail login page from within WestConnduit.